Complex structures on nilpotent Lie algebras with one-dimensional center: Classification of SnN complex structures in dimension

 Finally, now that we have $P=t=0$, it suffices to use the second equation of~\eqref{jacobi-general1} to obtain $K=0$, as $N\neq 0$ by~\eqref{negative-conditions}. \end{proof}

 Taking into account Lemmas~\ref{lema-t-0} and~\ref{lema-P-igual-0}, we have:

-\begin{proposition} Let $J$ be a strongly non-nilpotent complex structure on an $8$-dimensional NLA $\frg$.
+\begin{proposition} Let $J$ be a complex structure on an 8-dimensional NLA $\frg$ with $1$-dimensional center.
 Then, there exists a basis of $(1,0)$-forms $\{\omega^k\}_{k=1}^4$ in terms of which the complex structure equations of $(\frg,J)$ are of the form: